JohnHurstIV/CS6730-Final-Project/index.md

 </script>

 <p style='margin: 1em'>
    A vertically scrolling vatiation of this viz including a histogram can be found <a href='https://public.tableau.com/views/Pokemon_17014658048490/WorldChampionshipTeams' target='_blank'>here</a>.
+We can break our analysis down into two sections: Types and Stats.
 </p>